BernardFW/bernard/doc/get-started/number-bot.md

 FB_APP_SECRET=XXXX
 FB_PAGE_ID=XXXX
 FB_PAGE_TOKEN=XXXX
-FB_SECURITY_TOKEN=SOME_ARBITRARY_VALUE
 ```

 Don't forget to replace the values with the approriate values in your
 case (the public HTTPS URL, the Facebook IDs, etc).
 By default, the
 `create_project` command has created the `env` file with consistent
 values, so you can just focus on the `FB_*` values.

-Please note that you can put any arbitrary value in `FB_SECURITY_TOKEN`,
-it just need to be a unique and secure string.

 Once the file is complete, you can source it then start the bot.